 - More than a million Americans live in Mexico.
-There are lots of Canadians residing in Mexico too.
+There are lots of Canadians and others residing in Mexico too.

 - 21 million foreign tourists visit Mexico every year.
 More than 99.9995% come home safe.
 Foreign tourism is up year over year and 80 to 85% of tourists to Mexico come from the USA.

 - Lynn has been making the drive to and from the US about once every five to six weeks, most often alone, without incident since 2007.